BV-BRC/BV-BRC-Docs/docroot/system_documentation/system_architecture.rst

 **Download service:**

-In order to support transparent and efficient downloading of data files from the workspace, the Download Service allows the PATRIC website to provide URL-based access to private files in the workspace.
+In order to support transparent and efficient downloading of data files from the workspace, the Download Service allows the BV-BRC website to provide URL-based access to private files in the workspace.
 Access to these URLs do not require a password; to ensure privacy, they are un-guessable hashes and are only valid for a short time.

 Data API
 #########

-The data API provides access to querying, retrieval, and indexing of public PATRIC data and for private annotated data.
-The API provides a REST interface to the rich data PATRIC provides.
+The data API provides access to querying, retrieval, and indexing of public BV-BRC data and for private annotated data.
+The API provides a REST interface to the rich data BV-BRC provides.
 The data can be retrieved directly by ID or it can be queried using the Request Query Language (RQL) syntax or using Solr syntax.
 As queries are submitted to the API they are modified and submitted to the backend data sources (Solr) to retrieve the data that is visible to the user.
 Users are able to view public data, any data they own, or any data that another user has shared with them.

 Source Code: https://github.com/PATRIC3/p3_api